GrowthStrategyProduct-Market FitMeasurement

 • "What would you miss most if you couldn't use [product]?"

-Their answers will cluster around 1-2 themes.
+Their answers will usually cluster around one or two themes.
 Build more of that.
-Whatever it is — the speed, the simplicity, the specific insight it provides — double down hard.
+Whatever it is, the speed, the simplicity, the specific insight it provides, invest there.

 2. Fix the Blockers for "Somewhat Disappointed" Users